jelassiaymen94/resources/[jim]/jim-consume/README.md

 	"trevor"
 ```

-## PS-Buffs Support
+## qb-buffs Support
-This scripts can be expanded with ps-buffs (https://github.com/Project-Sloth/ps-buffs)
+This scripts can be expanded with qb-buffs (https://github.com/Project-Sloth/qb-buffs)

 If this script is enabled it will automatically try to use their system to apply buffs: